WarStalkeR/OpenXcomExMore/README.md

 hidden.
 `facilities:`
 `  - type: NEW_FANCY_HANGAR`
-`    crafts: 2` Original code isn't going anywhere for sake of max backwards compatibility.
+`    crafts: 3` Original code isn't going anywhere for sake of max backwards compatibility.
 `    craftsHidden: false` Flag to render or not render housed crafts in base view.
 Mostly for damaged/sealed hangars.
-`    craftOptions:` Horizontal offset - `X`, Vertical offset - `Y`, Craft size limit `Z` (0 is no size limit and default).
+`    craftOptions:` Horizontal offset - `x`, Vertical offset - `y`, Craft minimum size - `min`, Craft maximum size - `max`, Hide craft - `true/false`.
-`      - [2, -4, 37]` This slot can fit size 37 craft or smaller.
+`      - [2, -4, 20, 49, false]` This slot can fit any craft of size between 20
+(inclusive) and 49 (inclusive), and craft isn't hidden.
-`      - [8, 2, -25]` This slot can fit size 24 craft or smaller and is
+`      - [8, 2, 1, 19, true]` This slot can fit any craft of size between 1 and
-always hidden, regardless of the 'craftsHidden' setting.
+19, and always hides craft, regardless of the 'craftsHidden' setting.
+`      - [2, -4, 0, 0, false]` This slot can fit any craft of any size, because
+`0, 0` is option to ignore craft sizes and classic hangars default.

 In `crafts:` code in `.rul` files it is possible to define craft's size:
 `crafts:`